nicocvn/cppreg/QuickStart.md

 1. we first set the mode, say with value `0x2`,
 2. then the frequency, say with value `0x1A`,
-3. then write `1` to the enable field to start the peripheral.
+3. then write `1` to the enable field to start the peripheral,
+4. if the peripheral fails to start or stop this will be set to zero.

 Once enabled we also want to implement a echo loop that will simply read data from the RX register and put them in the TX register so that the peripheral will echo whatever it receives.